 The third great market of Palermo is Ballarò, in the Albergheria district, roughly between Piazza Carmine leading to Piazza Casa Professa and Piazza S. Chiara.
 This is mainly a food market, with mountains of fruits and vegetables along with fishmongers and hawkers of discount clothing.

-One Person's Junk is Another Person's Treasure -- Steps away from the cathedral on a tree-lined street that looks like a row of abandoned bodegas, the Mercato delle Pulci (Flea Market) is a treasure-trove for everything from tacky trinkets to fine pieces of period furniture; even entire ceramic floorings have been uplifted from abandoned palaces and are sold in some makeshift storefronts.
+One Person's Junk is Another Person's Treasure -- Steps away from the cathedral on a tree-lined street that looks like a row of abandoned bodegas, the Mercato delle Pulci (Flea Market), along the Piazza Peranni, off Corso Vittorio Emanuele, is a treasure-trove for everything from tacky trinkets to fine pieces of period furniture; even entire ceramic floorings have been uplifted from abandoned palaces and are sold in some makeshift storefronts.
 Of course, I can't guarantee the authenticity of what you're buying, and you'll need a trained eye to distinguish genuine antiques from fakes.
 But know this: Some years ago, a university student was seeking some cheap furniture.
 He purchased a coffee table, paying literally peanuts for it.
 When he re-sold it, much to his delightful shock, he found out that the table was an Art Nouveau original, meaning he got the equivalent of 2,000€ for it!